junliu2050/SAI-MG-Laplacian/README.md

 # SPAI-MG-Laplacian
 The MATLAB codes for reproducing the figures in our preprint "Optimized sparse approximate inverse smoothers for solving Laplacian linear systems", by Yunhui He, Jun Liu, and Xiang-Sheng Wang.

-# Detail (can be directly run as script in MATLAB R2016b or later)
+# Detail (run as script in MATLAB R2016b or later)
 -SPAI_MG_Laplacian2D.m, for Example 1 and 2

 -SPAI_MG_Laplacian3D.m, for Example 3

 Licence Information: